Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Experimental Results and Discussion

 \subsection{Comparison with Previous Work}

 We compare our methods with previous supervised and self-supervised models in Table~\ref{table:comparison-with-other}.
-When combining our EmoAug model with HuBERT Large, we surpass the previous models on both WA and UA metrics with a big margin.
-In addition, we also compare our model with some augmentation methods that manipulate speech with GANs or VTLP.
+We also reimplement and augment IEMOCAP with emotional voice conversion models, CycleGAN~\cite{zhou2020transforming} and StarGAN~\cite{rizos2020stargan}.
 We reproduce the CopyPaste~\cite{pappagari2021copypaste} method by randomly concatenating two emotional utterances with the same emotion, which corresponds to the Same Emotion CopyPaste (SE-CP) setting in \cite{pappagari2021copypaste}.
-Besides, we perturb speech on speed with the factors of 0.9, 1.0 and 1.1.
-Pitch shift is adopted by randomly raising 2 semitones or lowering 2 semitones on each audio.
-Table~\ref{table:comparison-with-other} also shows that EmoAug outperforms previous data augmentation methods.
+Additionally, we perturb speech on speed with the factors of 0.9, 1.0 and 1.1.
+Pitch shift is adopted by randomly raising or lowering 2 semitones on each audio.
+Table~\ref{table:comparison-with-other} shows that EmoAug outperforms previous methods by a big margin.